-The current limit in the TSP40200 is triggered by a comparator with a 100-mV offset, whose inputs are connected across a current-sense resistor between V{CC} and the source of the high-side switching FET.
+The current limit in the TSP40200 is triggered by a comparator with a 100-mV offset whose inputs are connected across a current-sense resistor between V{CC} and the source of the high-side switching FET.
 When current in this resistor develops more than 100 mV, the comparator trips and terminates the output gate drive.

-In this application, the current-limit resistor is set by the peak output-stage current, which consists of the maximum load current plus one-half the ripple current (in this case, 2.5 + 0.125 = 2.625 A).
-To accommodate tolerances, a 25% margin is added, giving a 3.25-A peak current.
-Using the equation below then yields a value for R{ILIM} of 0.30 Ω .
+In this application, the current-limit resistor is set by the peak output stage current, which consists of the maximum load current plus one-half the ripple current.
+In this case, 2.5 + 0.125 = 2.625 A. To accommodate tolerances, a 25% margin is added, giving a 3.25-A peak current.
+Using the equation in Figure 38 yields a value for $R{\rm ILIM}$ of $0.30~\Omega$.

-Current sensing in a switching environment requires attention to both circuit-board traces and noise pickup.
-In Figure 35, a small RC filter has been added to the circuit to prevent switching noise from tripping the current-sense comparator.
-The requirements of this filter are board dependent, but with the layout used in this application, no spurious overcurrent was observed.
+Current sensing in a switching environment requires attention to both circuit board traces and noise pickup.
+In the design shown, a small RC filter has been added to the circuit to prevent switching noise from tripping the current-sense comparator.
+The requirements of this filter are board dependent but, with the layout used in this application, no spurious overcurrent was observed.